rhboot/shim/SBAT.md

 How to add .sbat sections
 -------------------------
-Components that do not have special code to construct the final PE files can simply add this secrion using objcopy(1)

 Components that do not have special code to construct the final PE files can simply add this section using objcopy(1):